 - Mostly played straight in Tremors, particularly in the famous rec-room barrage scene.
 Heather does cover her ears when Burt resorts to the elephant gun, but only to demonstrate that it's even more powerful than the rest of the Gummer arsenal.
 However, there was a fairly long cutaway between when the graboid breaks in and when Burt and Heather are actually shown shooting, during which they could have easily popped in some earplugs, so there's that.

 - Touched on in the sequel Tremors 2: Aftershocks as well, when Burt tells the other heroes to cover their ears when he fires off the BFG he is wielding.
 (He himself has earplugs.)

 - Somewhat averted in Under Siege.
 Gunfights never cause an issue, but when Tommy Lee Jones' character is walking on the deck of the ship when the heroes fire off a 16 inch main gun, he is shown to be deafened and in pain for a few minutes.

 - James Bond

 - Played ludicrously straight in Double Jeopardy, when the protagonist fires a gun twice while trapped inside a coffin and shows no ill effects, even though in real life, she would have been deafened by the noise.

-- Equally ridiculous in the Bond movie Moonraker, when Bond and Dr. Goodhead escape from underneath a space shuttle.
+- Equally ridiculous in Moonraker, when Bond and Dr. Goodhead escape from underneath a space shuttle.
 They're only inches away, running through an air vent, yet are completely unaffected by the noise.
 In real life, not only would they have been left deaf, the noise would probably have been enough to kill them.

 - Averted in Cecil B. Demented; Chardonnay fires her shotgun at one point while wearing headphones(on the movie, she's in charge of sound), and immediately regrets it.